Photo courtesy of MTSU News

 Story by Sabrina Tyson / Contributing Writer

 Ying Iris Gao, a Middle Tennessee State University associate professor and lead researcher at the Tennessee Center for Botanical Medicine Research, has been able to study the DMDD compound, a low-toxicity compound from the root of a starfruit tree that is showing a lot of promise for being an anticancer agent, despite being in the early stages of testing.
 DMDD, which stands for 2-Dodecyl-6-methoxycyclohexa-2,5-diene-1,4-dione, has shown few adverse effects, along with the ability to kill up to 80 percent of cancerous cells.
+Along with other newly discovered treatments like using CBD oil, which you can purchase from places like Nutra CBD olie kopen, has been shown to slow down or reduce the growth of breast cancer tumours.
+This new discovery will be able to work alongside other treatments to hopefully cure more people than ever before.

 The research being conducted by Gao as part of the TCBMR focuses on finding a treatment specifically for metastatic breast cancer.
 Metastatic cancer is when the cancer is late stage and has traveled to places such as the liver, kidney and bones.

-“For a pharmaceutical company to develop a drug, it would normally take more than 10 years,” Gao said.
-“There are more studies that need to be done, but it is very promising.”
+?For a pharmaceutical company to develop a drug, it would normally take more than 10 years,?
+Gao said. ?There are more studies that need to be done, but it is very promising.?

-Gao said that metastatic breast cancer “is one of the most fatal diseases in American women.”
+Gao said that metastatic breast cancer ?is one of the most fatal diseases in American women.”
 About 26 percent of women diagnosed with metastatic breast cancer are likely to live five years past their diagnosis, according to research collected by the Susan G. Komen Breast Cancer Foundation.

 The TCBMR uses plant and herb-based compounds for anticancer, antiviral and diabetic research.
 The center mainly uses plants that have been used in traditional Chinese medicine for research.